Our 4,750 mile road trip route for our Utah National Parks and Grand Canyon Adventure is here if you’d like to see our full itinerary.

 After spending a couple of hours at Upheaval Dome, we walked to the adjacent picnic area where we made Ramen and dehydrated veggies for lunch under the sheltered table.
 It was nice to sit in the shade and get out of the bright summer sun for a while and we were glad to cool off while the kids completed their Junior Ranger packets.

-Once we finished lunch we drove just a mile or so to the Whale Rock Trail.
+Once we finished lunch we drove just a mile or so to the Whale Rock Trail which ended up being a highlight of our visit.
 This “trail” climbs a large whale shaped rock and had been highly recommended to us by the park ranger we had talked to at the Visitor Center.
-Maybe a mile long, it ended up being a highlight of our visit.
+Maybe a mile long, it ended up being a favorite memory of our visit.
 After parking our car in the lot, we followed the cairns over the huge slick rock formation to absolutely amazing 360 degree views from the top.
 The hiking wasn’t very difficult and we all had a great time climbing.

 I wanted to get a few pictures of everyone at the top so after spending a while looking around the top of the giant rock, I left ahead of the group to climb down.
 The pictures I took then are some of my favorite pics on any vacation since it brings back so many great memories of the beautiful sun, the bright blue sky, the orange rock and really just the whole experience.
 The hike to Whale Rock remains one of my favorite hikes I’ve ever taken.